Cherie Piper: Playing career

-She competed for Canada's Under 22 team from 1999 to 2001.
 In 1999, she competed for Ontario in the Canada Winter Games.
 During the 2000–01 NWHL season, Cherie Piper played with the Beatrice Aeros and finished seventh in league scoring with 37 points.
-Piper was a member of the Under-22 team in 2002 when she was named to the Olympic team for 2002 Salt Lake City Games ahead of veteran Nancy Drolet as part of a move to shake up a Canadian team that had lost eight consecutive games to the United States.
-It was a decision that shocked other members of the team.
-She recorded a goal and an assist in her first game of the Olympics, and finished the tournament with five points in five games in helping Canada win the gold medal.

 She played four seasons at Dartmouth College between 2002 and 2007, scoring 60 goals and 165 assists in 99 games for the Big Green.
 She missed the end of the 2003–04 season to play with the Canadian national team at the 2004 Women's World Ice Hockey Championships where she won a gold medal.
 Piper was named a finalist for the Patty Kazmaier Award in 2005.
 She led Dartmouth in scoring that season with 60 points.

+At Hockey Canada's 2008 National Championships, she was the double overtime hero as the Mississauga Chiefs won 3-2 over the Brampton Thunder.
+She also scored the 2-2 equalizer in the third period.

+International play

+She competed for Canada's Under 22 team from 1999 to 2001.

+Piper was a member of the Under-22 team in 2002 when she was named to the Olympic team for 2002 Salt Lake City Games ahead of veteran Nancy Drolet as part of a move to shake up a Canadian team that had lost eight consecutive games to the United States.
+It was a decision that shocked other members of the team.
+She recorded a goal and an assist in her first game of the Olympics, and finished the tournament with five points in five games in helping Canada win the gold medal.

 She won a second Olympic gold medal in 2006 and her 15 points was second to Hayley Wickenheiser (17).

 A knee injury in her senior year at Dartmouth forced her off of the national team for over a year and caused her to miss the 2007 World Championships.
 She rejoined the team in time for the 2008 tournament where she won her second silver medal.
 She was cut from the 2009 team, but gained a spot on the 2010 Olympic team, winning a third consecutive gold medal.